tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 The profile row disappears from the database.

-##### Cascade delete

-Deleting the customer deletes the profile.

-DELETE customer
-→ profile automatically removed
+###### see tests:

 This makes Variant A suitable when the profile lifecycle is completely controlled by the customer.

 #### When would you use this pattern?